 Exploring the intersection of environmental comfort, public health, and urban resilience by combining microclimate monitoring, machine learning, and geo-design approaches.

 Theme IV.
-Computational Design and Visualization Technologies
+Computational Design, Mapping, and Visualization

 Integrating Rhino–Grasshopper, AI diffusion models, web-based visualization (HTML/CSS/JS), and GIS workflows to support parametric design and mapping.